 Others Just Listen

 Another approach is not to speak at all.
-They who try this approach empty their mind through meditation and listen in the hope that they will hear him.
+Those who try this approach empty their mind through meditation and listen in the hope that they will hear or feel him.
 Some may even claim to receive some kind of prompting.
 But how can they know for sure if it comes from the Lord?

 We’re influenced by the voice of the sinful world around us more than we’d like to admit.
-It is so pervasive, it can be difficult to detect.
-Any voice could be the result of those pressures.
+It is so pervasive that it can be difficult to detect.
+Any voice could be the result of those influences.